Madison Brengle

 Madison Brengle (born April 3, 1990) is an American professional tennis player.
-Her biggest success she had in early 2015, reaching her first WTA Tour final in January, followed by a fourth round major event appearance at the Australian Open.
-In May, she reached her career-high singles ranking of No. 35.
-Her greatest victory came in 2017 over world No. 2, Serena Williams.
-She has won two singles titles and one doubles title on the WTA Challenger Tour, 19 singles and seven doubles titles on the ITF Circuit.
+Her biggest success came in early 2015 when she reached her first WTA Tour final in January, followed by a fourth round major event appearance at the Australian Open.
+In May of that year, she reached her career-high singles ranking of No. 35.

+Brengle has won two singles titles and one doubles title on the WTA Challenger Tour, and 19 singles and seven doubles titles on the ITF Circuit.

 In August 2007, she was ranked fourth in the world in juniors.
 Brengle then toiled for years in the ITF Circuit.
-Over the course of 24 consecutive majors between 2008 and 2014, she failed to make it out of the pre-tournament qualifier.
+Over the course of 24 consecutive majors from 2008 to 2014, she failed to make it out of the pre-tournament qualifier.
 The streak ended when she earned a wildcard for the 2014 US Open main draw, which she capitalized on for her first major match-win.
 Her ranking soon rose into the top 100 for the first time in September 2014.

 Early life

-Brengle was born and raised in Dover, Delaware, and is Jewish.
+Brengle was born and raised in Dover, Delaware, and she is Jewish.
 Her mother (Gaby née Gamberg) coaches her, her father is Dan Brengle, and she has a brother named David.